Here's how to dispose of an old mattress!

 - Habitat for Humanity places no age limit on mattresses, but they do need to be inspected for approval.
 If approved, your mattress will be sanitized and sent to the closest Habitat ReStore to be sold in your community.

 - Beds for Kids does place an age limit of 8 years on your donated mattress, and they don’t take king-size.
 If approved, however, your mattress will help a family transitioning out of homelessness.

 - Google is always a great source for “…near me” searches.
 Try “mattress recycling near me” or “mattress donation near me”, then call to clarify what specific services each place provides.

-The most important factor to keep in mind when deciding how to dispose of your mattress is to educate yourself about charitable organizations, recycling centers, and junk removal services in your area before you settle on an option to help you dispose of your old mattress.
-Make sure that the charity in question, should you be donating, accepts mattresses at the centers nearest to you and that the removal service, should you be recycling, will follow through and recycle your mattress.
+The most important factor to keep in mind when deciding how to dispose of your mattress is to educate yourself about charitable organizations, recycling centres, and junk removal services in your area before you settle on an option to help you dispose of your old mattress.
+Make sure that the charity in question, should you be donating, accepts mattresses at the centres nearest to you and that the removal service, should you be recycling, will follow through and recycle your mattress.

 Disposing of a mattress might seem like a particularly arduous task, but it doesn’t have to be overly complicated.
-Just find an option that best suits your needs, reach out to the professionals, and let them handle everything else.
+Just find an option that best suits your needs, and then reach out to the professionals, and let them handle everything else.

 Author: Lisa Smalls